-Another alert sheds light on a COVID-19 vaccines scam survey.
-People have reported getting emails and text messages asking them to complete a limited-time survey about the Pfizer, Moderna, or AstraZeneca vaccine in exchange for a "free reward," for which they're asked to pay shipping fees.
-Do NOT respond to any such message and don't click any links.
-This is a scam.
-There's no survey and no reward.
+Last year, people reported getting emails and text messages asking them to complete a limited-time survey about the Pfizer, Moderna, or AstraZeneca vaccine in exchange for a "free reward," for which they were asked to pay shipping fees.
+It was a scam.
+There was no survey and no reward.

 - Don't pay to sign up for the vaccine.
 Anyone who asks for a payment to put you on a list, make an appointment for you, or reserve a spot in line is a scammer.